 UC San Diego's Division of Otolaryngology/Head and Neck Surgery offers an ACGME-accredited, two year fellowship in neurotology and skull base surgery.
 The program involves advanced training in the diagnosis and treatment of disorders of the temporal bone and lateral skull base, with a special emphasis on surgical treatment of tumors involving these areas.
 Advanced training is provided in the auditory and vestibular sciences, beyond that found in primary otolaryngology residency.
 Fellows will have the opportunity to work as part of multidisciplinary teams involving neurotologists, neurosurgeons, neuroradiaologists, and other related specialists.

-The Surgical Critical Care Fellowship Program aims to provide outstanding exposure to complex surgical critical care and to facilitate development of skills compatible with making residents able to emerge into a leadership role.
-The accredited program offers two clinical positions per year (PGY-6 and above).
-A second year, with a focus on research (clinical and basic sciences), performance improvement, prevention, and outreach is offered to outstanding fellows who want to pursue a career and become leaders in the field.
+The ACGME-accredited Surgical Critical Care Fellowship aims to provide outstanding exposure to complex surgical critical care and to facilitate development of skills compatible with making residents able to emerge into a leadership role.
+The program offers three clinical positions per year (PGY-6 and above).